catblue/RepData_PeerAssessment1/PA1_template.md

 There are very few (but maybe interesting to look closer at) outliers and there were 8 days excluded from observations out of 61 because of missing values for these days.

 ## What is the average daily activity pattern?
-By calculating totals of of steps taken, averaged across all days the daily activity pattern of the person can be observed:
+By calculating totals of steps taken, averaged across all days the daily activity pattern of the person can be observed:

 ```r